Wrongful trading: The amount of the award

 The Court has wide discretion over the contribution that it can require.
 Traditionally this has been compensatory, rather than punitive.
 The starting point for assessing the appropriate amount was the difference between the net assets of the company at the date that the directors should not have traded beyond, and the net assets at the date of liquidation.

 The Court however has wide discretion, and may award just a percentage of this.
-It awarded 70% of the drop in net assets in Re Brian D Pierson (Contractors) Ltd [1999] BCC 903.
-This was on the basis of the judge's "guesstimate" that 70% of the drop in net assets was due to the actions of the directors, and 30% could be attributed to extraneous causes.
+It awarded 70% of the drop in net assets in Re Brian D Pierson (Contractors) Ltd. This was on the basis of the judge's "guesstimate" that 70% of the drop in net assets was due to the actions of the directors, and 30% could be attributed to extraneous causes, such as bad weather.

 Barriers to wrongful trading actions

 It was thought prior to 1997 that the amount paid by a director following a wrongful trading claim was simply paid to the liquidator and it became available to swell the assets of the company generally.
 In most instances there would have been substantial bank borrowings secured by a debenture and personal guarantees given by the directors.
 Many directors chose not to fight the claims, reasoning that any amounts paid to company (hence the bank under its mortgage security) via a wrongful trading claim, simply reduced the director's liability under their personal guarantees.
 It was therefore irrelevant how the directors repaid the bank.
 This changed with the Court of Appeal's decision in 1998 that a claim for wrongful (or fraudulent) trading, is different from a normal 'asset' of the company.
 In particular, it held that such claim cannot be secured by a debenture.
 The Court held that the fruits of a claim for wrongful trading are instead held in trust by the liquidation for the general body of unsecured creditors.
 It then followed that the costs of a wrongful trading action could not be drawn from the company's assets held by the liquidator, and fell to be paid personally either by the liquidator (which he would not do), or would require a unanimous decision of unsecured creditors.
 The position has now been clarified with the Enterprise Act 2002 changing the law to allow the costs of wrongful trading actions to be included as a cost of the liquidation.
 These can be met from the company's assets.